-When “fixing the Relationship” Isn’t the fix
+When “Working on the Relationship” Isn’t the Fix

 For those of us raised in cultures that prioritize deep connection, our first instinct when a relationship is strained is to try to "fix" it.
 We lean in, listen more, and double down on empathy.